refinery/refinerycms/doc/guides/1 - Getting Started/3 - Generate an Extension to Use Your MVCs.md

 Add a couple of mock events to your events extension.

-Now click on “Switch to your website”, and navigate to
+Now click on "Switch to your website", and navigate to
 <http://localhost:3000/events>

-You’ll notice not only has Refinery generated the backend “Events” tab but also a new menu item called “Events” and two new front-end views, *index.html.erb* and *show.html.erb*, located in *vendor/extensions/events/app/views/refinery/events/* for you to customise.
+You'll notice not only has Refinery generated the backend "Events" tab but also a new menu item called "Events" and two new front-end views, *index.html.erb* and *show.html.erb*, located in *vendor/extensions/events/app/views/refinery/events/* for you to customise.